chung-leong/react-seq/examples/media-cap/README.md

 to run code during the `useEffect` phase of the component lifecycle, and `manageEvents` to manage events with the help of promises.

-The generator function begins by declaring variables that will get send to the hook consumer.
+The generator function begins by declaring variables that will get sent to the hook consumer.
 [Further down](./src/media-cap.js#L24), we see the functions that the hook consumer can call:

 ```js
     const [ on, eventual ] = manageEvents({});